znicolaou/pseudospectral_cgl/README.md

 Quasistatically increase c_3 to a value where the spiral nucleation rate is low.

  Example: ./2dcgleic 1536 192 2.0 2.0 0.85 0.85 1e4 1e3 1e4 1 1e-10 1e-10 6 rkf45 spiral
-This spiralic.dat initial condition (available in the release) was generated using the proceedure described above.
+This spiralic.dat initial condition was generated using the proceedure described above.